HubSpot/Singularity/Docs/Singularity_Local_Setup_For_Testing.md

 $ ls
 ```

 Look for the provided *Vagrantfile* that contains the required vagrant commands for setting up a *VirtualBox* VM with all required software.
+The utilized vagrant provisioner for performing the installation is *chef-solo* along with the *Berkshelf* plugin for handling the required chef recipe.
+The provided *Berksfile* contains information about the *singularity* chef recipe that builds the VM.
 To start building the VM run the following command:

 ```
 $ vagrant up